 Clinical Trial

-Disease: Transfusion Dependent Beta-Thalassemia, TDT, (NCT03432364)
+Disease: Transfusion-Dependent Beta-Thalassemia, TDT, (NCT03432364)

 Disease info:

-Beta thalassemia is a blood disorder that reduces the production of hemoglobin.
-Hemoglobin is the iron-containing protein in red blood cells that carries oxygen to cells throughout the body.
+Beta thalassemia is a group of blood disorders characterised by a reduction in the production of haemoglobin.
+Haemoglobin is the iron-containing protein in red blood cells that carries oxygen to cells throughout the body.

-Abnormal associations of otherwise normal subunits.
-A single subunit of the alpha chain (from the a-globin locus) and a single subunit from the b-globin locus combine to produce a normal hemoglobin dimer.
+3. Abnormal associations of otherwise normal subunits.
+A single subunit of the alpha chain (from the a-globin locus) and a single subunit from the b-globin locus combine to produce a normal haemoglobin dimer.
 With severe a-thalassemia, the b-globin subunits begin to associate into groups of four (tetramers) due to the paucity of potential a-chain partners.
 These tetramers of b-globin subunits are functionally inactive and do not transport oxygen.
 No comparable tetramers of alpha globin subunits form with severe beta-thalassemia.
 Alpha subunits are rapidly degraded in the absence of a partner from the beta-globin gene cluster (gamma, delta, beta globin subunits).

 Frequency: